Stefan Edlis

-Stefan Edlis (1925 in Vienna, Austria – October 15, 2019) was an Austrian born American art collector and philanthropist.
+Stefan Edlis (June 12, 1925 in Vienna, Austria – October 15, 2019) was an Austrian-born American art collector and philanthropist.
 As a collector he initially focused on Pop Art.

 Biography

-Edlis escaped Nazi Reich annexed Austria with his mother and two siblings in 1941 and emigrated to the United States.
+Edlis escaped Nazi Reich annexed Austria with his mother and two siblings in 1941 and emigrated to the United States, arriving in New York.
 He was later drafted into the U.S. Navy and stationed in Iwo Jima where he buried Japanese prisoners.